jesushilarioh/jesushilarioh/README.md

 - 👋 Hi, I’m @jesushilarioh
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
-C#/.NET
+C#/.NET, React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 If you can find me, I'll be very impressed!!